2014 Microsoft Corporation. All rights reserved.

 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.

-Microsoft, Active Directory, Hotmail, Internet Explorer, Microsoft Dynamics, MSN, Outlook, and Windows are trademarks of the Microsoft group of companies.
+Microsoft, Active Directory, Excel, Hotmail, Internet Explorer, Lync, Microsoft Dynamics, MSN, Outlook, Windows, and Windows Live are trademarks of the Microsoft group of companies.

 All other trademarks are property of their respective owners.